nadzyah/log-anomaly-detector/README.md

 ## Failed to start after reboot

-It usually happens because `/var/run/anomaly_detector/` directory was removed after reboot.
+It usually happens because `/var/run/anomaly_detector/` directory is removed after reboot.

 To fix it:
 1. Create the `/var/run/anomaly_detector/` directory: